populationgenomics/team-docs/onboarding_documentation/technical_documentation/metamist_docker/metamist_docker_tutorial.md

 - This step brings it all together.
 There is already an exercise in the `team-docs` repo that walks through how to run a Hail Batch command.
 Have a look at the [Analysis-runner tutorial](https://github.com/populationgenomics/team-docs/tree/main/exercise-analysis-runner#the-batch-to-run) to see how to write a Hail Batch command.
 - You can also see exapmles of Hail Batch commands in the `production-pipelines` repo [here](https://github.com/populationgenomics/production-pipelines/blob/main/cpg_workflows/jobs/fastqc.py).
 This is a good example to look at because it is very similar to what we are trying to do here.
 The only difference is that we are using a different image and running a different tool (FastQC instead of FastQE).
+- Don't forget to include a `last_name` parameter that will be the your last name.
+This is so that we can don't step on each other's toes when we run the analysis.

 <br>
 <br>